 The Affordable Care Act requires that most individuals have health insurance, however the Tax Cuts and Jobs Act eliminated the penalty for not having health insurance, starting in 2019.

 What if I Miss the ACA Open Enrollment Period?

-If you don’t enroll in a health plan by December 15, 2017, you will have to wait until the next Open Enrollment unless you have a qualifying life event.
+If you didn’t enroll in a 2021 health plan before December 15, 2020, you will have to wait until the next Open Enrollment unless you are eligible for a Special Enrollment Period.

 How to Buy Health Insurance